Luka Korlaet: Political career

-Korlaet is a member of the political party We Can! since 2019, and has been it's coordinator for urbanism and housing, contributing to their 2021 Zagreb manifesto.
+Korlaet is a member of the political party We Can! since 2019, and has been its coordinator for urbanism and housing, contributing to their 2021 Zagreb manifesto.
 In April 2021, it was announced he would be the candidate for deputy mayor together with Danijela Dolenec.
 He had been elected to the Zagreb Assembly on 16 May, and after Tomislav Tomašević won in the runoff, Korlaet took the position of deputy mayor, tasked with the role on urban planning, social housing and earthquake recovery following the 2020 Zagreb earthquake.
 He has been a critic of the recovery under former mayor Milan Bandić, saying that "after 400 days since the earthquake, things have barely moved from the deadlock".

 After the 2024 Croatian parliamentary election, Korlaet was elected to the Croatian Parliament.
 He ran in the 3rd constituency, which includes Međimurje and the city of Varaždin.
 He campaigned on building more train tracks to better connect Varaždin with Zagreb, and on supporting more local farms.
 The day the mandate started, 16 May, Korlaet substituted his seat with Dubravka Novak.

 Korlaet was reelected to the Zagreb Assembly on 18 May 2025, and as deputy mayor on 1 June, after Tomašević beat Marija Selak Raspudić in the runoffs.